Meridian is not, strictly speaking, a guild in the conventional sense.

 - The royal army is organized and commanded by the Master of War, who designs military policy, devises military strategy, and directs military sieges.

-- Prisons, bounties, and matters of general security in and around the Meridian capital, Zenith, are overseen by the Master of the Watch.
+- Prisons, bounties, and matters of general security in and around the Meridian capital, Zenith, are overseen by the Master of Order.